MicrosoftDocs/bot-docs/articles/dotnet/proactive-messages.md

 > [!NOTE]
 > If the bot specifies a conversation ID that was stored previously, the message will likely be delivered to the user in the existing conversation window on the client.
-> If the bot generates a new conversation ID, the message will be delivered to the user in a new conversation window on the client (as long as the client allows multiple conversation windows).
+> If the bot generates a new conversation ID, the message will be delivered to the user in a new conversation window on the client provided that the client supports multiple conversation windows.

-> [!TIP]
-> An ad hoc proactive message can be initiated like from
-> asynchronous triggers such as http requests, timers, queues or from anywhere else that the developer chooses.

 ## Send a dialog-based proactive message

 The following code samples show how to send a dialog-based proactive message by using the Bot Builder SDK for .NET.

-To be able to send a dialog-based proactive message to a user, the bot must first collect (and save) information from the current conversation.
+To be able to send a dialog-based proactive message to a user, the bot must first collect and save information from the current conversation.

 ```cs
 public virtual async Task MessageReceivedAsync(IDialogContext context, IAwaitable<IMessageActivity> result)